ibm-cloud-docs/codeengine/deploy-job.md

 {{site.data.keyword.codeengineshort}} automatically sets log filters.
 From the LogDNA page, you can modify and scope the preset filter to display log data at the job definition level or a more granular level of a specific job run.
 For example, the filter `_platform:{{site.data.keyword.codeengineshort}} app:myjob-jobrun-t6m7l` filters log data to the specific `myjob-jobrun-t6m7l` job run level; whereas, `_platform:Coligo app:myjob` scopes the log data to the job definition level.
 {: note}

 After logging is enabled, consider keeping the LogDNA window open to easily view your job log data.
-Keeping the LogDNA window open is particularly useful when using the Lite service plan as data is not retained with this plan.
+Keeping the LogDNA window open is particularly useful when you use the Lite service plan as data is not retained with this plan.
 {: tip}

 ### Viewing job logs with the CLI